Monday 2 October 1939

 |Reichsstatthalter and Gauleiter Arthur Karl Greiser, a chief organizer of the Holocaust, in Poznań, Poland, 1939 (Haine, Federal Archive Picture 183-1998-0109-502).|

 The Polish Polesie Independent Operational Group (18,000 men), led by General Franciszek Kleeberg, is the only Polish formation left in the field.
 It has concentrated between the Bug and Vistula Rivers in deep forests.
 The German XIV Motorised Corps (General Gustav Anton von Wietersheim) and 13th Motorised Division (General Paul Otto) figure that the Poles are just waiting to surrender.
-Otto sends a small force which attacks several times during the day but is beaten off.
+Otto sends a small force that attacks several times during the day but is beaten off.
 He resolves to send larger forces.

 Soviet/Estonian Relations: The Latvian Foreign Minister, M. Munters, arrives in Moscow for talks with Molotov.
 Molotov demands Soviet bases or else the USSR will occupy Latvia.

-European Air Operations: RAF planes perform night reconnaissance on Berlin and drop some leaflets.
+European Air Operations: RAF planes perform night reconnaissance over Berlin and drop some leaflets.

 Battle of the Atlantic: Swedish steamer Gun sunk by U-Boat.
 U-boats are now operating without warning.

 Western Front: The French report light German attacks.

-British Government: The British Embassy in Washington D.C. works up a priority list of U.S. armaments that Great Britain needs most desperately in case the US ban on exports were to "be amended."
+British Government: The British Embassy in Washington D.C. works up a priority list of U.S. armaments that Great Britain needs most desperately in case the US ban on exports was to "be amended."
 Category 1 includes 'Gun liners" and "Small arms ammunition, shell bodies, cartridge cases."
 Further down the list is "Aircraft of all kinds."

 US Government: The US Senate opens debate on the neutrality bill.